seanbaxter/circle/new_whitepaper/README.md

 Hello world
 ```

 Put the `@meta` keyword in front of a statement to execute it at compile time.
-There's an integrated interpreter for executing full functions, and you can make foreign function calls to routines that are defined externally.
+There's an integrated interpreter for executing function definitions, and you can make foreign function calls to routines that are defined externally.

 ## Dynamic names - turn strings and ints into identifiers